yugyoung/LinearAlgebra/Syllabus.md

 * Office: Consilience Hall(E7) G11
 * Office Hours: Mon 10:30 - 12:00
 * Tel: 053-785-6640
-* Web: http://klein.dgist.ac.kr (This website contains previous exams I thought in past years.
-Since it's my first time to teach Linear Algebra, there is no exam for Linear Algebra.)
+* Web: http://klein.dgist.ac.kr (This website contains previous exams I taught in past years.
+Since it's my first time to teach Linear Algebra, there is no exam for Linear Algebra.
+See the style of problems in 2018 SE101, SE102.)

 ### Class Information
 * Class Hours: